parthroy/parthroy/README.md

 ### 🧑‍💼 AI Avatar — current focus

-A real-time AI avatar that runs on **both GPU and CPU**.
-Most talking-avatar stacks assume an accelerated instance; making it degrade to CPU means it deploys on commodity hardware and on-prem, where the customer's budget and data-residency rules actually live.
+Real-time conversational avatars that run on **both GPU and CPU**.
+The GPU path serves LAM-based avatar models on CUDA/PyTorch; the CPU path runs the same pipeline through **ONNX Runtime**.
+Most talking-avatar stacks assume an accelerated instance — degrading cleanly to CPU means it deploys on commodity hardware and on-prem, where the customer's budget and data-residency rules actually live.

+Around it: an avatar management API, a streaming TTS WebSocket service, and an embeddable, brandable avatar chat widget.

 ---